Skip to main navigation Skip to search Skip to main content

 Research Interests

-My research is focused on the modelling of material behavior at the intersection of Con- tinuum Mechanics with Nonlinear Elasticity, Biology and Electromagnetism.
-More specif- ically I work on Growth, Morphogenesis and Patterning in biological materials, on the mechanical behaviour of Cell Membranes, on the modeling of damage and healing phenomena in Rubber Materials, on the theory of Finite Elasticity with a specific focus on the mechanics of thin bodies, on Electroelasticity of soft actuators and en- ergy harvesters.
-My principal research interest is currently an ambitious and far-reaching project to develop a mechanical theory for 3D Printing of biological materials.
+My research is focused on the modeling of material behavior at the intersection of Continuum Mechanics with Nonlinear Elasticity, Biology, and Electromagnetism.
+More specifically, I work on Growth, Morphogenesis, and Patterning in biological materials, as well as the mechanical behavior of Cell Membranes.
+My work also encompasses the modeling of damage and healing phenomena in Rubber Materials, the theory of Finite Elasticity with a specific focus on the mechanics of thin bodies and their instabilities, and the Electroelasticity of soft actuators and energy harvesters.
+Recently, my interests have expanded into the mechanics of peatlands and an ambitious project to develop a mechanical theory for role of strain incompatibility in biological materials.

 Teaching Interests